Recruitment Software

 • Candidate database with CV parsing, search, tagging, and the ability to build talent pools segmented by skill, location, sector, and availability

-• Job board integration to post vacancies to Reed, Totaljobs, CV-Library, Indeed, and LinkedIn from one place, and pull applications back in automatically
+• Job board posting so your system can post vacancies directly to Reed, Totaljobs, CV-Library, Indeed, and LinkedIn from one place, and pull applications back in automatically

-• Interview scheduling with calendar sync, automated confirmations, and reminders for candidates, clients, and consultants
+• Interview scheduling with calendar management, automated confirmations, and reminders for candidates, clients, and consultants

 • Compliance and right-to-work checks including document collection, expiry tracking, and audit trails for IR35, AWR, and GDPR